Living and Coping With Bipolar Hypersexuality

 Develop and Utilize Healthy Coping Skills

-It is important for individuals to have healthy ways of managing symptoms of bipolar.
-Self-medicating through alcohol, drugs, or sex might be some common ways people work to manage symptoms.
-However, they can cause more harm than good for the person.
-People can work to identify ways to care for themselves in general as well as when they are in the middle of a depressive or a manic episode.
-Utilizing healthy ways of coping can help them prevent and manage symptoms.
+Individuals with bipolar disorder need to have healthy ways of managing their symptoms.
+Self-medicating through alcohol, drugs, or sex might be some common methods people use to cope, but these can often cause more harm than good.
+People can work to identify strategies for self-care in general, as well as during depressive or manic episodes.
+Utilizing healthy bipolar coping skills can assist in preventing and managing symptoms effectively.

 Mood disorders can be difficult for people to live with.
-However, when most people are able to identify a treatment plan that works for them, they are able to manage symptoms of the disorder and live the life they want to live.
+However, when most people can identify a treatment plan that works for them, they can manage symptoms of the disorder and live the life they want to live.

 Sources: